Gaetano-1996/Project_in_Statistics/README.md

 ## 🎯 Research Question

-**What are the causal factors that influence people's decisions to have children across different European countries?**
+**What are the causal factors that influence people's decisions to have children across different developed countries?**

-This study uses advanced causal discovery methods to move beyond correlational analyses and identify plausible causal relationships in fertility decision-making, accounting for temporal ordering and cultural differences across countries.
+This study uses causal discovery methods to move beyond correlational analyses and identify plausible causal relationships in fertility decision-making, accounting for temporal ordering and cultural differences across countries.

 ## 📊 Data Availability